pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 There are limitations with using the the ``either`` choice as follows"

-* The original operations did not support the filtering of responses  with a query language query (:ref:`--filter-query-language` and :ref:`--filter-query` ) option which requests that the WBEM server filter the responses before they are returned.
+* The original operations did not support the filtering of responses with a query language query (``--filter-query-language`` and ``--filter-query`` ) which requests that the WBEM server filter the responses before they are returned.
 This can greatly reduce the size of the responses if effectively used but is used only when the pull operations are available on the server.

 * The pull operations do not support some of the options that traditional operations do:

 * ``--include-qualifiers`` - Since even the traditional operations specification deprecated this option and the user cannot depend on it being honored,